-The results of the new version 3.3 are practically identical to those of the previous version.
-Furthermore, the simulation of the quenching process seems to be more stable with the new code version, with a considerable reduction of the computational time.
+The results of the new version 3.3.1 are practically identical to those of the previous versions.
+Furthermore, the simulation of the quenching process seems to be more stable than with the former version 3.2, with a considerable reduction of the computational time.